Asbestos Cancer Attorney

 The Legal Process

-If you or a family member has been diagnosed with cancer due to asbestos exposure, you may also be entitled to damages in addition to workers’ compensation benefits.
+If you have been diagnosed with cancer due to asbestos exposure, you may also be entitled to damages (in addition to workers’ compensation benefits) by filing a mesothelioma lawsuit.
 To recover these damages, however, you can’t go it alone; you will need my help.
-For more than 38 years, I have helped thousands of injured victims recover significant monetary damages, but more so, they have peace of mind knowing their needs, and the needs of their families will be taken care of.
+Asbestos litigation has become necessary as we’ve seen the catastrophic health problems asbestos exposure has caused.
+For more than 40 years, I have helped thousands of injured victims recover significant monetary damages, but more so, they have peace of mind knowing their needs, and the needs of their families were taken care of.

-Proving the source of the asbestos is a critical step in the legal process.
+Proving the source of asbestos exposure is a critical step in the legal process.

-- Before a suit can be filed on your behalf, liability must be determined.
-My team can locate the companies that manufactured & distributed asbestos to your employer.
-We will need to know how many years of service you had in your industry, and the name of your employer.
+Before a lawsuit can be filed on your behalf, liability must be determined.
+As a mesothelioma lawyer, I will be able to identify the companies that manufactured & distributed asbestos to your employer.
+We will need to know the number of years you were employed in the asbestos-filled environment, and the name of your employer.

-- We will file a product liability claim (for personal injury or wrongful death) against the companies that manufactured or distributed the asbestos for failure to warn.
+We will file a product liability lawsuit (for personal injury or wrongful death) against the companies that manufactured or distributed the asbestos for failure to warn the public.

-- Lastly, we will file a bankruptcy claim with the bankruptcy trust.
-Asbestos manufacturers and distributors cannot hide behind bankruptcy protection.
-Roughly 28 asbestos companies have filed for bankruptcy protection due to asbestos lawsuits.
-The court required them to set up trusts to pay out compensation to future asbestos claimants.
+Lastly, we may file a bankruptcy claim with the bankruptcy trust.
+Asbestos manufacturers and distributors will not be able to be protected from a bankruptcy filing.
+Roughly 28 asbestos companies have filed for bankruptcy protection due to asbestos and mesothelioma lawsuits.
+The court required these companies to set up trusts to pay out compensation to future asbestos claimants.

 Helping Union Workers Obtain Compensation for Asbestos Exposure